Los Angeles Mall: Tenants

 Besides City Hall East and the Children's Museum, tenants in 1981 included 15 shops including Sav-on Drug Stores, 9 services including Security Pacific National Bank, and 9 food outlets including Bob's Jr. by Bob's Big Boy and a Carl's Jr. As of 2022, most of the mall is now occupied by services and offices, along with a few food outlets, which include Cilantro Fresh Mexican Grill and Quiznos.

 Decline

 By the mid-1980s, the mall was already considered, due to lack of maintenance, an "embarrassment" and there was discussion whether the Children's Museum should take over the entire mall.
 The Children's Museum moved to another location around 2000.
-Many people experiencing homelessness make use of the space and plans from 2018 included one to convert the space to housing for those currently homeless.
+Many homeless people appear to be living in the space, and plans from 2018 included one to convert the space to housing for those currently homeless.
 In the late 2010s the homeless population increased in the area, causing a decrease in the use of public areas by the general population.